-Summer's here, bringing warmth and relaxation; however, long, light-filled days at the beach often also mean overexposure to the sun's dangerous ultraviolet (UV) radiation, which can wreak havoc on your skin, eyes, and immune system.
+Summer brings warmth and relaxation.
+However, long light-filled days at the beach often also mean overexposure to the sun's dangerous ultraviolet (UV) radiation, which can wreak havoc on your skin, eyes, and immune system.
 Luckily, you can enjoy yourself without compromising your health - or style - by following our beach sun safety tips.

 When choosing outfits, consider color and cloth: Dark or bright colors absorb more UV than paler shades, and denser fabrics, like denim or canvas, are more protective than sheer or loosely woven cloth.
 Loose-fitting clothes are preferable to tighter garments, which can stretch and expose skin to the sun.